troclaux/notes/aws.md

 ## Step Functions

-> fully managed service that allows you to coordinate multiple AWS services into serverless workflows
+> fully managed service that allows you to coordinate and sequence tasks with AWS services into serverless workflows

+- automate business processes, data processing pipelines or application workflows

 ## Storage Gateway

 > hybrid cloud storage service that enables on-premises applications to seamlessly use aws cloud storage

 - bridge between on-premise data and cloud data in S3
+- data encryption enabled by default
 - use cases
   - back up and archive on-premises data to aws
   - provide low-latency access to frequently used data via local caching